telerik/winforms-docs/controls/editors/timeonlypicker/overview.md

 # WinForms TimeOnlyPicker Overview

-The __RadTimeOnlyPicker__ control, designed specifically for handling __TimeOnly__ values in .NET Core, enables users to enter or select time values easily.
+The __RadTimeOnlyPicker__ control, designed specifically for handling __TimeOnly__ values in .NET (.NET 6/7/8/9 and later), enables users to enter or select __TimeOnly__ values easily.
 It features an editable area for direct time entry and a dropdown with a __RadClock__ for hour and minute selection, supporting null values, 12- and 24-hour formats based on culture settings, and customizable formatting.
 This makes it ideal for applications that require precise time management without date components.

 {% if site.has_cta_panels == true %}
 {% include cta-panel-overview.html %}